What the Medical Exam for a U.S. Green Card Involves

-As a test of whether you fall into a health-related ground of inadmissibility, any application for U.S. green card (immigrant visa) or fiancé visa will include a medical exam by a doctor approved by the U.S. consulate or U.S. Citizenship and Immigration Services (USCIS).
+As a test of whether you fall into a health-related ground of inadmissibility, any application for U.S. permanent residency (an immigrant visa through a U.S. consulate overseas or a green card through adjustment of status in the U.S.) or for a fiancé visa will include a medical exam by a doctor approved by the U.S. consulate or U.S. Citizenship and Immigration Services (USCIS).
 This applies to both adult and child applicants.

 Your own doctor cannot do the exam unless he or she happens to be on the government’s list of approved doctors.
-You will need to pay the fee for this exam.
-It will include not only the doctor examining you and asking questions, but a blood draw and chest X-rays.
-You do NOT need to fast (refrain from eating) in preparation for the blood draw.
+You will need to pay the fee for the exam.
+The U.S. government does not control how much the doctor can charge.

 If you have an illness that causes you trouble but will not infect or injure others, such as heart disease, cancer, or certain mental illnesses, you will not be inadmissible on medical grounds.
-However, it's possible you could be found inadmissible as a likely public charge -- that is, someone likely to require need-based government assistance (often referred to as welfare) -- if you will not be able to work and don’t have medical insurance.
+However, it's possible you could be found inadmissible as a likely public charge—that is, someone likely to require need-based government assistance (often referred to as welfare)—if you will not be able to work in the U.S. and don’t have medical insurance.

 A further requirement of getting a U.S. green card is that you have had certain vaccinations.
 The list of those vaccinations is below.
 If you are entering the U.S. on a fiancé visa, however, you have the choice of either getting these vaccines as part of the medical exam you get for your fiancé visa, or as part of the medical exam you get when you later apply for your green card.

-The required vaccinations presently include the ones listed below.
-Some of these are required only in certain age groups.
+In 2015, the required vaccinations included the ones listed below.
+Some of these are required only for people in certain age groups.
 If other diseases later become preventable by vaccines, they may be added to this list.

-Bring a copy of any past vaccination reports -- the doctor will not be able to accept your word for the fact that you've had these done.
-If the vaccination reports are not in English, you will also need to bring a written, full English translation along.
+Bring a copy of any past vaccination reports; the doctor will not be able to accept your word for the fact that you've had them done.
+If the vaccination reports are not in English, you will also need to bring a written, full English translation.

 If you haven't had certain vaccines, the doctor will administer them (or at least the first dose) during this exam.